allied-arts-foundation/aaf-site/content/_index.md

 subhead = "Craft Arts"
 image = "/assets/programs/artist-grant/crafts-banner.png"
-altText = "stylized painting of craft tools" text = "Congratulations to the winners of our 2022 artist award for craft arts!" buttonText = "More Info" buttonLink = "/programs/artist-grant/2022"
+altText = "stylized painting of craft tools" text = "Congratulations to the winners of our 2022 artist award" buttonText = "More Info" buttonLink = "/programs/artist-grant/2022"
 +++